-SmartRecruiters provides a default library of standard and diversity screening questions for all companies.
+SmartRecruiters provides a default library of standard screening questions and a set of questions to collect diversity information for all companies.

 Standard screening questions help recruiters collect information from candidates and determine their fit for the role or company.